Designing the template structure in the DocumentBuilder editor

 Adding conditions and sub-conditions:

-Use nested levels to create sub-conditions within a condition.
+Use the nested levels to create sub-conditions within a condition.
 This allows you to build complex hierarchies within conditions.

-Determining the relationships between conditions:
+Defining the relationships between the conditions:

 AND